 - 1/2 cup chopped fresh cilantro (optional)

-2 Cover the chicken pieces with the salsa verde.
-Cover completely, there should be no exposed chicken or it will dry out.
-Place in the oven for 25-30 minutes.
+4 Bake in a 350°F oven for 25-30 minutes.
 If you have a meat thermometer, use it.
 The chicken should be removed from the oven when the internal temperature of the breast meat reaches 150°F.

 Remove from oven.
 Serve immediately.
 Spoon over cooked rice or quinoa.
 Sprinkle with chopped fresh cilantro.
 Serve with tortilla chips for crunch if you would like.